 Have you ever participated in a progressive dinner?
 It is so much fun and can really make for a entertaining evening.
 All you need to do is get a group of people to host a course at their house.
 It is great for a neighborhood event because you can walk from one home to another.
 A traveling potluck.
 It is interesting also because each part of the meal has a different setting.

 This progressive dinner is a virtual one.
 My friend Isabel, @familyfoodie on twitter, is a true believer in the joys of a family Sunday Supper.
 She has been generating quite the conversation each Sunday on twitter using the #SundaySupper hashtag.
 So many people are joining in and tweeting what they are having along with recipes and photos.
 It is a wonderful resource for inspiration and conversation about food and family meals.

 My Pear and Stilton Salad is for the salad course of this virtual progressive #SundaySupper.
 Fresh pear, stilton cheese, toasted walnuts, onions, all tossed together with a homemade sherry vinaigrette.
 The surprise part is the onions – I use cocktail onions.
 Sounds strange right?
 Trust me, they are great in this salad.
 The tangy flavor balances with the sweetness of the pears.
 Give it a try and you might find yourself putting cocktail onions in other salads too.
-See recipes for the salad and dressing below.

 Thank you Isabel for inviting me to participate in this event.
 I am honored to be contributing to a special Sunday Supper with you and my fellow bloggers in our “Around the Family Table” virtual neighborhood.

 - Perrin Reserve Côtes du Rhône Blanc 2010 by Wine Everyday

 - Bayou Mary Oyster Shooters by Catholic Foodie

 - Prosciutto Puffs and Hot Garlic Stuffed Mushrooms by Lifestyle Food Artistry